TheSustainabilityConsortium/CommodityMap-Help/CreatingAnalysisYourCommodities.md

+---
+layout: default
+title: Creating an Analysis of Your Commodities
+nav_order: 3
+description: "Creating an Analysis of Your Commodities"
+---

 ### Creating an Analysis of your Commodities

 After you have successfully [created your account](https://portal.commoditymap.org/signup) and signed into the [CommodityMap platform](https://portal.commoditymap.org/my-analyses), you will presented with two options: